Child Sex Offender Awarded Joint Custody Of Victim’s Kid: Attorney

 “Nothing has been right about this [case] since it was originally investigated,” she told the Detroit News.
 “He was never properly charged and should still be sitting behind bars somewhere, but the system is victimizing my client, who was a child herself when this all happened.”

-Kiessling said her client is seeking protection from Mirasolo under the federal Rape Survivor Child Custody Act, which provides grants to states that offer women and children conceived through rape the option to terminate their rapist’s parental rights if there is evidence of rape.
+Kiessling said her client is seeking protection from Mirasolo under the federal Rape Survivor Child Custody Act.
+The law provides grants to states that offer women who conceive a child through rape the option to terminate the rapist’s parental rights if there is “clear and convincing evidence” of the crime.

 “This case is believed to be the first case of its kind in Michigan, and perhaps in the U.S., in which a rape victim will seek protection under the new Rape Survivor Child Custody Act and proves why a rape conviction should not be required,” Kiessling said in her press release.

-Note: This story has been updated to include comment from Mirasolo’s attorney.